Facaller/odin_weather_app/src/pseudocode.md

 That’s more than just checking if an object exists — it’s checking that it has meaningful, expected content.

-✅ Why Not Access rawData or processedData Directly in the DOM?
-Great question.
-You're asking:

-"If the data is already in my API module, why not just read it from the DOM handler?"

-Here’s the subtle but important answer:

-Technically: Yes, You Could Access It
-But…

-Architecturally: It’s Better to Go Through Methods Why?

-Encapsulation

-You keep the internal structure of the API module hidden.

-You’re not tying your DOM code to how data is stored — only what data you get back.

-Loose Coupling

-If you later change the shape of processedData (e.g., add units or rename keys), only the API module changes.

-The DOM module still just calls getTemp() or getLocation() — and doesn’t break.

-Flexibility

-You might later decide to cache results, transform data, or log analytics inside those getter methods.

-If the DOM accesses raw/processed data directly, you lose that control.

 🧭 So How Should You Think About It?
 Think of the API module as a black box: